Mohammad-Essam/Ask.fm-Clone/README.md

 # Ask.fm-Clone
-imitating the core functionality of Ask.fm website.
+it's not intended to be a perfect replica for ask.fm, it is just the concept and the core functionality of Ask.fm website. but in my own way.